jomjohn/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/030-lesson-1-learn-about-the-data-set.md

----
-title: "Lesson 1: Learn about the Data Set"
+# Lesson 1: Learn about the Data Set
-date:
-parent: "Learn Drill with the MapR Sandbox"
----
 ## Goal

 This lesson is simply about discovering what data is available, in what